influxdata/influxdb-client-js/influxdb-client-apis.getauthorizationsrequest.orgid.md

 ## GetAuthorizationsRequest.orgID property

-Only show authorizations that belong to an organization ID.
+An organization ID.
+Only returns authorizations that belong to this organization.

 <b>Signature:</b>